Ank-Cha/Social-Distancing-Analyser-COVID-19/README.md

   ### Please fork the repository and give credits if you use any part of it. :slightly_smiling_face:
   ## It took me time and effort to code it.
   ## I would really appreciate if you give it a star. :star:
-  ## YOU ARE NOT ALLOWED TO MONETIZE THIS CODE IN ANY FORM.(Not even youtube)
+  ## YOU ARE NOT ALLOWED TO COMMERCIALIZE OR MONETIZE THIS CODE IN ANY FORM.(Not even youtube)

 #### Result: